 - improve understanding of ocean carbon cycling under reversibility and sustainability scenarios

-A full workshop report and information about community follow-on activities will be available in the next couple of months.
+Information about community follow-on activities will be available in the next couple of months.